deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

 chapter 12 - SportsStore: Security & Finishing Touches
     Securing the Administration Controller
         Creating the Authentication Provider 310
-            Listing 12-5.
-The Contents of the FormsAuthProvider.cs File
+            Listing 12-6.
+Registering the Authentication Provider in the NinjectDependencyResolver.cs File